 As part of its responsibility for oversight of the independent registered public accountants, the audit committee has established a pre-approval policy for the provision of engaging audit and permitted non-audit services provided by the company's independent registered public accountants.
 In accordance with this policy, each type of audit, audit-related, tax and other permitted service to be provided by the independent registered public accountants is specifically described and each such service, together with a fee level or budgeted amount for such service, is pre-approved annually by the audit committee.
 Each such service and budgeted amount is thereafter updated quarterly.
-Any type of permitted service not previously approved by the audit committee must be specifically pre-approved before the service can be provided.
-For each fiscal year, the audit committee may determine appropriate ratios between categories of services and the total fees paid to the independent registered public accountants.
+Any type of permitted service not previously approved by the audit committee may determine appropriate ratios between categories of services and the total fees paid to the independent registered public accountants.
 The audit committee has delegated authority to the chairman of the audit committee to approve additional services or an increase in fees for a previously approved service in excess of the budgeted amount for that service.
 However, any increased fees or additional services so approved must be reported to the audit committee at its next scheduled meeting.
-In 2014 and 2013, all audit, audit-related, tax and other fees were pre-approved by the audit committee or the chairman of the audit committee.
+In 2016 and 2015, all audit, audit-related, tax and other fees were pre-approved by the audit committee or the chairman of the audit committee.
 The audit committee has determined that the provision of all services approved in accordance with this policy is not incompatible with the independence of the independent registered public accountants.

-The board of directors recommends that stockholders vote FOR the ratification of Ernst & Young LLP as independent registered public accountants.
+The board of directors recommends that stockholders vote FOR the ratification of Ernst & Young LLP as independent registered public accountants for the year ending December 31, 2017.